Covid19-Socialmedia/Reopeningproject/README.md

 # Reopeningproject
-Supporting or opposing reopening amid the COVID-19 pandemic?
-Anatomy into the battle on social media
+Anatomy into the battle of supporting or opposing reopening amid the COVID-19 pandemic on Twitter: a temporal and spatial analysis